Rope soloing 101 part 3

 A rope solo - step by step

-Waking up half way up the PO wall on solo ascent I look up at the pitch above and wonder what the day will bring.
+Waking up halfway up the PO wall on a solo ascent I look up at the pitch above and wonder what the day will bring.
 In the past, and with a partner, I’d be aiming for 3 pitches a day, but now I’m focusing on one, two or one and a half a day.

-A soloist’s pitch, is one that’s led, cleaned, and hauled, and so half a pitch is one that’s just lead, meaning that you clean and haul the pitch the following morning.
+A soloist’s pitch is one that’s led, cleaned, and hauled, and so half a pitch is one that’s just lead, meaning that you clean and haul the pitch the following morning.
 This approach works on many levels.
-First it’s vital to set a pace that’s sustainable and doesn’t leave you exposed by exhaustion.
-Soloing requires sound judgment, and being strung out - especially in the dark - is a sure fire way to get into trouble.
+First, it’s vital to set a pace that’s sustainable and doesn’t leave you exposed to exhaustion.
+Soloing requires sound judgment, and being strung out - especially in the dark - is a sure-fire way to get into trouble.
 And so knowing your limits, and only climbing what you can comfortably do is the way to go.
 Keep a good safety margin by starting in the light and finishing before it gets dark.
-Darkness adds a whole knew set of problems for the soloist, and so is best avoided unless you plan on setting speed records.
+Darkness adds a whole new set of problems for the soloist, and so is best avoided unless you plan on setting speed records.

 Also having a rope fixed on the pitch above give an extra level of safety, as your belay is backed up by the belay above.

-First thing I do is stack my ropes, which being tired the night before, I just left looped on the belay.
-I set both rope bags and carefully feed both the haul and lead lines into their bags (free end goes in first on lead line, free end goes in last on haul line).
-Once this is done I check that my lead rope is attached to the powerpoint of the belay correctly and backed up direct to a bolt.
-With my haul bag hanging from the powerpoint I know that a pull on the lead line will life up the bag, and help give a soft fall.
+The first thing I do is stack my ropes, which being tired the night before, I just left looped on the belay.
+I set both rope bags and carefully feed both the haul and lead lines into their bags (free end goes in first on the lead line, the free end goes in last on haul line).
+Once this is done I check that my lead rope is attached to the master-point of the belay correctly and backed up directly to a bolt.
+With my haul bag hanging from the master-point I know that a pull on the lead line will life up the bag, and help give a soft fall.

-Next I get ready to climb, and sort out my rack.
+Next, I get ready to climb and sort out my rack.
 The big problem for me is that I don’t know how to set up a tag rack (a remote cache of gear I can get while climbing), so do it the hard way this time and take all the gear I think I’ll need.
-Luckily I have a supertopo guide, so know I can leave the big stuff behind.
+Luckily I have a Supertopo guide, so know I can leave the big stuff behind.
 Never the less the double set of cams, pegs, hooks and krabs weighs a lot.
-I stick on my helmet, sun glasses (to protect my eyes fron sun, stone and steel), knee pads and gloves and I’m almost ready.
+I stick on my helmet, sunglasses (to protect my eyes from sun, stone and steel), knee pads and gloves and I’m almost ready.

 Now I tidy up the belay and put the ledge away (or secure it against the wall if I’m going to flag it) so that there is nothing that will snag my ropes.